dcunited001/dcunited001.github.io/_drafts/social-physics.md

     - (2) They have a wide variety of types of experiences
     - (3) They have a strong degree of choice in social experience, which requires and produces social independence
-    - (2) They haven't been unhappy in their lives long enough to wonder why they can't get it together.
+    - (4) They haven't been unhappy in their lives long enough to wonder why they can't get it together.
-    - (3) When they have the kinds of problems almost everyone does, they have enough of the right social capital or psychological flexibility to adjust before they become socially isolated or financially disabled.
+    - (5) When they have the kinds of problems almost everyone does, they have enough of the right social capital or psychological flexibility to adjust before they become socially isolated or financially disabled.

+#### Social (behaviors/tactics to act/respond) are accumalated through conditioning

 - most of us lack a rigid framework: we subconsciously operate emotionally-driven and neurally-connected statistical models